 Its also truly staggering to learn that between a quarter and a third of the food produced in the US gets wasted.
 To get some perspective that equates to 2.2 million terajoules of energy loss (US-2007) or the equivalent of 350 MILLION barrels of oil which is DOUBLE SWITZERLAND'S ENTIRE TOTAL ANNUAL ENERGY CONSUMPTION.

-The first step to counter this involves identifying efficiency savings along the production chain, which is where Anthony is excelling Smile .. but also, what better place to learn how to get back to self-reliance, than Africa, or more specifically Kenya (of course).
+The first step to counter this involves identifying efficiency savings along the production chain, which is where Anthony is excelling .. but also, what better place to learn how to get back to self-reliance, than Africa, or more specifically Kenya (of course).

 Back in April I was en route from Nairobi to Maseno in western Kenya, with my 2 children and a volunteer/ biker friend Karl from Newcastle.
 My son (12) and daughter (14) were in the back seat of the car as we went along stopping occasionally to pick up sacks of home-grown, as-fresh-as-it-gets potatoes, cabbage and green beans and carrots and kale for a feast we wanted to take to the girls, resident at our main hosts, the wonderful and inspirational Mercy Home (link to US donor Vic's album of her last visit).